 - No naysaying on other premium olive oil vendors.
 Everyone verbally slaughtered the typical grocery brand olive oils but had nothing bad to say about competing premium shops even when I name-dropped some.
 It seems these folks all have the same mission of providing fresh olive oil or the competition is too far away to make research a priority.

-Di Oliva and VOOC have the same Californian supplier for their olive oils.
+Di Oliva, VOOC, and Sunshine Coast Olive Oil Company all have the same Californian supplier for their olive oils.
 Olives On Tap did not state their supplier on the bottle.

 Cheaper store-bought olive oils may have been harvested a long time ago and had all their antioxidative properties denature and disappear